 Place of Employment Guidelines

 The field training supervisor periodically evaluates the student's progress in training and submits reports to the Director of Clinical Training.
 These reports must be objective, fair, and candid.
 Therefore, someone who is a co-worker, work supervisor, or employer should not evaluate the student.
 The Clinical Training Committee will evaluate the student's training request to ensure that no dual relationship exists.

 A student should enter a training site with a single identity: a professional-in-training.
 Students attempting to train in their place of employment continue to be identified as employees.
 This identity can place competing demands on students and thus compromise the training that they receive.

 Students enter a clinical field placement as a student, not as an employee, private practitioner, or independent contractor.
 Ideally, financial matters do not impinge upon clinical training/education.
-Students may receive a modest stipend to support involvement in clinical field training.
+Students may receive a modest fellowship to support involvement in clinical field training.
 A student may not receive a "salary" as this identifies the student as an employee, rather than a professional-in-training.
 The educative and training mission of the clinical practicum should not be compromised by financial considerations, such as compensation based on "productivity" or "collections".